 The Korea Herald, the Seoul Times and the JoongAng Daily are the main English language dailies in Korea.
 Targeting Koreans who want to improve their English, they are also the main print information sources for foreign residents.
 The International NY Times, also to be found here, covers local places of interest and restaurant reviews.

-See South Korea’s Gay March Forward, an August 2014 article in DailyXtra.
+See South Korea’s Gay March Forward, an August, 2014 DailyXtra article by Dave Hazzan.

 For some restaurant, shopping and hotel/ guesthouse suggestions see our gay Seoul maps and listings pages.
 For some photos see our gallery pages, and for things to see and do, click through to the events and activities pages.